derickarts/openmct/API.md

 ```

 The `addType` function accepts two arguments:
-* A `string` identifying the type.
-This string key is used when specifying a type
+* A `string` key identifying the type.
+This key is used when specifying a type
 for an object.
 * An object type specification.
 An object type definition supports the following
 attributes